What The Texas Abortion Ban Does — And What It Means For Other States

 What does the law mean for patients and abortion providers?

-Dr. Bhavik Kumar, a family medicine doctor who works for Planned Parenthood in Houston, says it's creating a lot of uncertainty for patients and providers.
-But Kumar insists he will comply with the law.
+Dr. Bhavik Kumar, a family medicine doctor who works for Planned Parenthood in Houston, says the law creating a lot of uncertainty for patients and providers.
+But Kumar insists he will comply.

 The ban, though, will likely mean a lot of questions from patients about how they can get an abortion outside of Texas, Kumar said.